-If you are looking for quick, no prep activities for K-2 students to learn and write about United States Symbols, Maps, Presidents and More then you are in the RIGHT PLACE!
+If you are looking for quick, no prep activities for first grade students to learn and write about United States Symbols, Maps, Presidents and More then you are in the RIGHT PLACE!

 I'm a fellow first grade teachers and let me be honest by saying that planning social studies and science is never top on my priority list!

-That was UNTIL I realized there are some hidden gems in the form on golden opportunities when it comes to my social studies instructions.
+That was UNTIL I realized there are some hidden gems in the form of golden opportunities when it comes to my social studies activities.

 Read this post if you want to learn how to build in intervention time and meaningful writing opportunities while teaching your students about United States symbols, maps, presidents and more!